-Ex-Oppenheimer adviser to plead guilty in U.S. to insider trading
+Ex-Oppenheimer adviser pleads guilty to U.S. insider trading charges

 According to prosecutors, Hobson and Maciocio engaged in an insider trading scheme from 2008 to 2014 based on information obtained by Maciocio, a director of chemical research and development at Pfizer.

-In that job, Maciocio sometimes evaluated Pfizer's capacity to manufacture drugs being developed by other companies Pfizer considered potential acquisition targets or partners, authorities said.
+As part of that job, Maciocio at times evaluated Pfizer's capacity to manufacture drugs that other companies Pfizer considered potential acquisition targets or partners were developing, authorities said.

 While Maciocio was not typically given the identity of a company in a potential deal, with Hobson's help he performed research to discern its identity, the indictment said.